 A website designer is the person who takes care of the layout, look and “feel” of your website.
 They’re good at things like color matching, layout and choosing complementary fonts.
 A good website designer is essential to creating a website that people will enjoy.

-Is the inexpensive website design team that you’re hiring a group of geeks who live in their mom’s basement?
-If so, you’re most likely hiring website developers.
+Here’s a surefire way to tell the difference.
+Are the inexpensive web developers that you’re hiring a group of geeks who live in their mom’s basement?
+If so, you’re most likely hiring a website developer.
 These guys are a completely different animal from website designers.

 Website developers are the ones who know how to assemble pages in HTML and build databases and the like.
-Developers know the technical aspects of website design.
+Developers with technical skills know the technical aspects of website design.
 They do all the complex work behind the scenes.

-If you’re hiring a website developer, who is going to add the amazing visual design?
+If you’re hiring a website designer, who is going to add the amazing visual, responsive design?
 Yet one more great question to ask going into a website design contract.
 (Especially with an inexpensive website design company.)

 We’ve described the website developer above, but let’s recap.
 They’re the ones who do all the technical coding work on the back end of the website.
 If you’re hiring a website designer, who will take care of the development needed for your site?

-Any business that creates websites should have both designers and developers on their staff.
+Any business that creates websites should have both web designers and web developers on their staff.
 Before you sign on the dotted line, ask questions about how they’ll handle design and development.

 Their answers should tell you what kind of company you’re hiring and what their capabilities are.